majorbriggs/python_training/docs/decorators.rst

 Tasks
 ++++++++

-Write an implementation of a wait_until function according to the following docstring
+Write an implementation of a wait_until function according to the following docstring.

 .. code-block:: python